Aly-Mahmoud/CPP-El-Tawel/Lecture_Data+Notes/README.md

     b.Deposite();

     Account *ptr = new Saving;
-    ptr->Deposite();              // here the pointer will call the deposite of Deposite function of Account not the saving, as the ptr types is Account not Saving return 0;
+    ptr->Deposite();              // here the pointer will call the deposite of Deposite function of Account not the saving, as the ptr type is Account not Saving return 0;
 }
 ```